Architecture of mavkit-snoop¶

 Other implementations are provided elsewhere, e.g. for code or report generation.

-Definition of cost models: the Model
+Definition of cost models: the Model module¶

-module provides a higher-level interface over Costlang
+The Model module provides a higher-level interface over Costlang,

 and pre-defines widely used models.
 These pre-defined models are independent